Voters Back Home Don't Mind If Mark Meadows Bucks Authority

 "That was kind of gutsy for him to do that," said Carla Craig, sitting outside Mehri's antique shop in historic downtown Hendersonville.
 "I'm sure there are a lot of people in North Carolina who wanted him to get on the Trump train and vote to pass it, but he didn't."

-Craig is retired although she still works part-time.
+Craig is retired, although she still works part-time.

-"I was concerned that Trump was just going to sign any replacement for Obamacare without considering whether it was going to lowering premiums, and from what I heard from the Freedom Caucus was that it was not going to lower premiums," she added.
+"I was concerned that Trump was just going to sign any replacement for Obamacare without considering whether it was going to lower premiums, and from what I heard from the Freedom Caucus was that it was not going to lower premiums," she added.
 "And then what were the people that supported Trump going do when their premiums continued to go up?
 So I was kind of happy that it failed as it did."

 Bill Lures moved to Hendersonville from Richmond, Va., six years ago.
 Like Carla Craig, he's also semi-retired and has strong feelings about Meadows.